Getting a Mortgage After an IVA

 Do you have any adverse credit that you know of?

-If you’ve had an Individual Voluntary Arrangement (IVA) in the past it can be difficult getting a mortgage, but it’s certainly not impossible.
-By following our guide you’ll have a better understanding of the process you should follow to give your mortgage application the best chance of success.
+If you’ve had an Individual Voluntary Arrangement (IVA) in the past, getting a mortgage can be difficult, but it’s certainly not impossible.
+By following our guide, you’ll have a better understanding of the process you should follow to give your mortgage application the best chance of success.

 Can you get a mortgage after an IVA?

 Yes, it’s possible.
 Your chances of getting a mortgage when an IVA is still in place would be extremely slim.
-But once the term of the IVA has ended and all creditors are satisfied that the debt has been cleared then you can begin to think about applying for new lines of credit, including a mortgage.
+However, once the term of the IVA has ended and all creditors are satisfied that the debt has been cleared, you can begin to consider applying for new lines of credit, including a mortgage.

-IVAs remain on your credit history for six years, from the point they’re first registered, and can leave quite a large dent on your record.
-As a result, many lenders won’t look at mortgage applications from someone who has, or has ever had, an IVA but there’s also plenty who will.
+IVAs remain on your credit history for six years from the point they’re first registered and can leave quite a significant dent in your record.
+As a result, many lenders won’t look at mortgage applications from someone who has or has ever had an IVA, but plenty will.

 Get Started with a Broker